wsor4035/devwiki/content/Random.md

 ### `SecureRandom`
 System-provided cryptographically secure random: An attacker should not be able to predict the generated sequence of random numbers.
 Use this when generating cryptographic keys or tokens.

+{{< notice note >}}
 On Windows, the Win32 Crypto API is used to retrieve cryptographically secure random values which is available on every supported version of Windows.
 On any other platform it is retrieved from `/dev/urandom` which should be available on all Unix-like platforms such as Linux and Android.
-However it is theoretically still possible that a secure random source is not available, and you should use an assertion to make sure that a SecureRandom object is actually returned (see below).
+{{< /notice >}}

 #### `SecureRandom()`
-Constructor: Returns a SecureRandom object or `nil` if no secure random source is available.
+Constructor: Returns a SecureRandom object.

-{{< notice tip >}}
+{{< notice info >}}
-Use `assert(SecureRandom(), "no secure random available")` to error if no secure random source is available.
+Previously this could return `nil` if it can't retrieve a source of randomness, but Luanti 5.10 will always return an object and throw an error on very obscure platforms where it is not available.
+From a modder's point of view you can rely on it always being available now.
 {{< /notice >}}

 #### `:next_bytes([count])`